JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 Numpy is an important library that any Data Scientist should be familiar with, use it to vectorize, lambdadize and otherwise perform operations on data.
 - [ ] [Introduction: Arrays in Python / Numpy](https://www.youtube.com/watch?v=mOZ0UCeuRX4)

-## Part 5.
-Virtualization and Cloud Computing
+## Part 4.
+Penetration Testing & Security
 I will fill out this section in soon enough.

-## Part 6.
-Other topics
 If you have gone through the list above you may become disheartened at the volume of knowledge.
 And yet there is plenty more to learn.
 How well are you versed using Linux, what about JavaScript?
 Below is a list of topics I could not fit elsewhere.
 I think they are optional, but I cannot judge that without knowing what kind of job you want in IT.

 ### More Books